holtzy/Mapping-patients/README.md

 <br>

 ## How to use the pipeline
-Start by cloning this whole repository.
-Then, update the `addresses.csv` file with the new set of addresses.
-Finally run the pipeline with:
+- Start by cloning this whole repository.
+- Update the input file of the `DATA/INPUT` folder with the new dataset if needed
+- Run the pipeline to create the output.
+Must be done in the `PIPELINE` folder

 ```bash
 ./script_update_maps.sh
 ```

+- Open `index.html` to check the webpage works properly